intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 IETF liaison managers should also communicate and coordinate with other liaison managers where concerned technical activities overlap.

-Optionally, liaison manager may provide updates to the IAB on technical matters.
-Especially if a concern e.g. regarding technical overlap or incorrectness, is detected, this should be communicated to the IAB.
-However, given most organization are quite large, it is not expected that the liaison manager can have the full overview of everything that is going on.
+Liaison managers also provide updates to the IAB on technical matters, especially if a concerns regarding technical overlap or incorrectness are detected.
+However, given that most organizations are quite large, it is not expected that the liaison manager needs to have the full overview of everything that is going on.

 ## Speaking for the IETF